 In July 2012, ACS was tasked with developing the necessary practices and procedures for a regular circuit court video docket with defendants held in DOC.
 In July 2013, the court implemented this docket and assigned the organization and maintenance of it to ACS.
 In August 2017, an administrative decision was made to transfer primary responsibility to support staff in the judge's office, which took place in August 2018.
-For convenience, ACS continues to report related statistical data while also maintaining a support role.
+ACS continued a support role by performing necessary tasks in the absence of assigned staff.
+In December 2020 and January 2021, administrative decisions were made to transfer responsibility to the circuit clerk's office and to remove any related responsibilities from ACS.